Reciprocity

 4. Personalize the Experience

 Tailor the user experience to individual preferences and needs.
 When designers personalize recommendations, content and interactions, they create a more meaningful and relevant experience.
-This can resonate with users, who feel the brand speaking directly to them and feel more valued for it.
+This can really resonate with users—who feel the brand speaking directly to them and feel more valued for it.
 That can greatly increase the likelihood of reciprocity towards a brand that users feel truly cares about them.

-Tailored suggestions are what digital platforms like online stores and streaming services use.
-These draw from user preferences and actions for personalized recommendations.
+Tailored suggestions are what digital platforms like online stores and streaming services use—and these draw from user preferences and actions for personalized recommendations.

 5. Encourage User Contributions

-Provide chances for users to contribute their ideas or feedback, or content.
+Provide chances for users to contribute their ideas or feedback—or content.
 When designers acknowledge and incorporate user contributions, they foster a sense of ownership and encourage reciprocity.
-These don’t have to be long works.
+These don’t have to be long.
 Short and sweet reviews can often be enough to help other users, boost the brand and give the contributing user or customer a sense of empowerment that their voice matters.
 As a byproduct for brands, it’s a good way to collect user feedback as well.

 6. Show Appreciation

-Acknowledge and appreciate users' actions and contributions.
-Express gratitude through personalized messages, rewards or exclusive benefits.
-When brands show appreciation, they reinforce the reciprocal relationship and further encourage user engagement.
+Acknowledge—and appreciate—users' actions and contributions.
+So, it’s important to express gratitude, be it in the form of personalized messages, rewards or exclusive benefits.
+When brands show their appreciation, they reinforce the reciprocal relationship, plus they further encourage user engagement.

 Image of an email from Uber, featuring free ice cream offer.